 At the beginning of 2018 it was announced that gaming addiction is to be listed as a mental health condition for the first time by the World Health Organization, but what constitutes gaming addiction?
 And should it in fact be considered a mental disorder?
 Psychologist Amy Orben isn’t convinced as she explains below…

-If you regularly play video or electronic games you are not alone.
+If you regularly play video or electronic games, you are not alone.
 Whether it is beating your friends at the latest video game, or spending time exploring a new mobile game, playing electronic games is widespread.
 In Europe, games are played by more than two thirds of adolescents.

 This common activity, however, is often villainised in the media and public conversation as being addictive.
 Using the word ‘addiction’ to describe the need to use technologies such as games or social media has become a norm in conversation.
 But scientifically, the word ‘addiction’ is strictly defined, and denotes a very severe disorder.
 There is therefore still a big debate between academics whether the drive to game is really a severe addictive disorder in its own right.

-More than 30 academics, including academics from the University of Oxford, agreed in a paper last year that ‘gaming disorder’ should not become recognised as an official addiction, as is currently proposed.
+More than 30 academics, including academics from the University of Oxford, agreed in a paper in 2017 that ‘gaming disorder’ should not become recognised as an official addiction, as is currently proposed.
 Much of their argument is based on the lack of good quality psychological research about this potential disorder.
 Officially recognising gaming addiction as a disorder would have huge consequences, and should be backed up by sound and robust scientific research.

 Furthermore, the overuse of electronic games is not as widespread as normally thought.
 Studies looking at the diverse range of people in the population have found that possible addiction rates are less than 0.5% in a population.
 Therefore it is not yet possible to say whether video game addiction is really ‘a thing’.